xvnpw/xvnpw.github.io/content/posts/mitigating_ssrf_vulnerabilities_in_go_a_practical_guide_part_1.md

 {{< figure src="https://github.com/xvnpw/xvnpw.github.io/assets/17719543/6217f5b9-59c0-4ce0-a827-ba1325b8a43f" class="image-center" >}}

+## Summary

+So far attacker **won** this battle, we were not able to protect Backed API service.
+Positive validation is not enough in case of redirect.
+We need to take it one step further.
+I will show you how to do it in part 2 😃

 If you have any comments or feedback, you are welcome to write to me on [Twitter](https://twitter.com/xvnpw).